 As your child grows and transitions from infant to toddler to preschool, you will see a rate change when your child has been moved into a classroom approved for the older rate.

-During the COVID-19 pandemic, if your child's room needs to close due to exposure, tuition will be billed at $\frac{1}{2}$ price for the duration of the closure.
+During the COVID-19 pandemic, if your child's room needs to close due to covid, tuition will be billed at 1⁄2 price.

 Payment Made by a Third Party